laravel/docs/database-testing.md

 <a name="factory-states"></a>
 ### Factory States

 State manipulation methods allow you to define discrete modifications that can be applied to your model factories in any combination.
 For example, your `User` model might have a `delinquent` state that modifies one of its default attribute values.
 You may define your state transformations using the base factory's `state` method.
-You may name your state method anything you like:
+You may name your state method anything you like.
+After all, it's just a typical PHP method:

     /**
      * Indicate that the user is delinquent.